TALO: Pushing 3D Vision Foundation Models Towards Globally Consistent Online Reconstruction: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We conduct experiments on two multi-camera outdoor datasets: Waymo \cite{waymo} with 5 cameras and nuScenes \cite{nuScenes} with 6 cameras.
-Images are synchronized at 2 Hz and downsampled following the default settings of each foundation model, and LiDAR scans are accumulated as the same Hz as ground-truth for dense 3D reconstruction evaluation.
-Sky pixels are removed using a dedicated sky-segmentation model to avoid depth ambiguity.
+Images are synchronized at 2 Hz and downsampled following the default settings of each foundation model, and LiDAR scans are accumulated as the same Hz as ground-truth for reconstruction evaluation.
+Sky pixels are masked using a dedicated sky-segmentation model.

 \textbf{Metrics. }Following common practices, we evaluate trajectories using Absolute Trajectory Error (ATE RMSE), Relative Translation Error (RTE RMSE), and Relative Rotation Error (RRE RMSE), while evaluating 3D reconstruction quality using Accuracy, Completeness, and Chamfer Distance.
 Predicted camera poses are aligned to the ground truth using the Umeyama algorithm \cite{umeyama}, and the same transformation is applied to the reconstructed point clouds.